 Your life will continue to evolve, and your daily routine will adapt.

-But going through this exercise will help you articulate what is important to you and what you want your life to look like.
+But creating a plan for how you’ll spend your days after you retire will help you articulate what is important to you and what you want your life to look like.

 It will give you direction and keep you active and engaged.